Floorp-Projects/Floorp/remote/doc/PuppeteerVendor.md

 1. Clone the Puppeteer git repository and checkout the release tag you want to vendor into mozilla-central.

     	% git checkout tags/v10.0 -b sync-v10.0

-2. Apply any recent changes in `remote/test/puppeteer` to your Puppeteer branch.
+2. Apply any recent changes in `remote/test/puppeteer` to the Puppeteer branch created above.

 	 You might want to [install the project] at this point and make sure unit tests pass.
 Check the project's `package.json` for relevant testing commands.